 Interest on Investments is income earned on the investment of funds in the Bond Insurance Fund.
-The decrease in fiscal 2011 was primarily due a decrease in investment rates.
-As long-term investments mature or are redeemed the Fund's long-term average rates are decreasing due to the current lower yield opportunities for the reinvestment of these funds.
+The decrease in fiscal 2012 was primarily due to a decrease in investment rates.
+As long-term investments mature or are redeemed the Bond Insurance Fund's long-term average rates are decreasing due to the current lower yield opportunities for the reinvestment of these funds.

-Unrealized (Loss) Gain on Investments: The Governmental Accounting Standards Board (GASB) Statement #31 requires certain investments be recorded at fair value and the unrealized gains or losses be reported in the Summary of Revenues, Expenses and Changes in Net Assets.
+Unrealized Gain (Loss) on Investments: The Governmental Accounting Standards Board (GASB) Statement #31 requires certain investments be recorded at fair value and the unrealized gains or losses be reported in the Summary of Revenues, Expenses and Changes in Net Assets.